Personality, relationships and wellbeing

 The Persona framework enables development of useful skillsets to improve relationships, which in turn boosts wellbeing.

-If you would like to help your students develop useful skillsets to improve relationships, and thereby boost wellbeing long term, Persona Education offers a free trial of its Persona Life Skills web app, in which students can start to use the Persona thinking framework.
+If you would like to help your students develop useful skillsets to improve relationships, and thereby boost wellbeing long term, Persona Education offers a free version of its Persona Life Skills web app, which includes access to a personalised Persona Profile, where students can start to use the Persona thinking framework.

 1 Cognita and UCL Institute of Cognitive Neuroscience Developmental Group